datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 This is because there is a breaking API change in Apache Pulsar 2.8.0 (and so in Luna Streaming 2.8.0) related to the SchemaInfo java class.
 More context [here](https://github.com/apache/pulsar/issues/11338).

+## Luna Streaming Distribution 2.8.0 1.1.1

+This is a bugfix release that fixes problems about Geo Replication.
+It also includes the ALPHA version of the [OpenID Authentication plugin](https://github.com/datastax/pulsar-openid-connect-plugin).

+List of most notable commits:

+* [272c180f2da](https://github.com/datastax/pulsar/commit/272c180f2da) [Broker] Fix replicated subscriptions direct memory leak

 ## Luna Streaming Distribution 2.8.0 1.1.0

 This release is based on the [Apache Pulsar 2.8.0 release](https://pulsar.apache.org/release-notes/#280-mdash-2021-06-12-a-id280a).